GitItGoing/SpellsCommander/README.md

 # What is SpellsCommander?

-Spells is a Command Line based Spell creator plugin for Minecraft 1.15.2
+SpellsCommander is a command line based spell creator plugin for Minecraft 1.15.2

-This project was created because I believe that a command line interface is far easier to test, use, and allows for copy and paste of spells from other users
+This project was created because I believe that a command line interface is far easier to test, use, and allows for copy and paste of spells from other users.

+During development process it was extremely useful to cut and paste a spell configuration versus doing a series of clicks.
+The interface is much like a Linux prompt which is loved by developers worldwide during the app creation process.

 # What are some features of SpellsCommander?

-Spells allows for creating, editing and deleting spells thanks to a local MySQL Database for spells.
+SpellsCommander allows for creating, editing and deleting spells thanks to a local MySQL Database for spells.

 The plugin comes with 7 presets of spell effects including a static laserbeam, an 3D oscillating wave, a spiral cone and others.
 Along with compatibility with all 1.15.2 particle effects